NYPL-discovery/itemservice/README.md

 ### config/*environment*.env

 Defines environment variables specific to each environment: local, development, qa, and production.
 The  actual production values, but the secret values for DB_PASSWORD and SLACK_TOKEN are encrypted using AWS encryption.

 ## Usage

 ### Run as a Web Server

 We use Docker Compose to provide a local development environment.
-See docker-compose.yml and Dockerfile.
+See docker-compose.yml.
 The base image is the Bref PHP 8.3 FPM Docker Image, which provides a PHP runtime for Lambda.
 To start the PHP development server, run:

 ~~~~
 docker compose up --build